bradleyhrc/glucose-dashboard/README.md

 Interactivity includes picking which dates to display or measure from, as well as navigating the graphs.
 I've added a red region in my plots to indicate critical 'low' areas, where it is possible to feel the effects of low blood sugar (consequences range from shivering, fainting, etc.).
 Additionally, the green region on the plot indicates the target interval for my blood glucose.

-To serve the dashboard locally please download the main 'bradley_glucose_dashboard.ipynb' file and use the following command in the terminal:
+To serve the dashboard locally please download the main 'bradley_glucose_dashboard.ipynb' file and follow the below commands:
 ```
+cd #path to glucose-dashboard folder
+source bin/activate
 panel serve --show bradley_glucose_dashboard.ipynb
 ```
 This is still a prototype, so key features I aim to add include displaying it on my personal website (no need to download), as well as automating the pre-processing of the dataset.
 Please note that currently the dashboard displays data up to June 5, 2021 as I am using an old dataset.
 I will update this one shortly.